codeliner/php-ddd-cargo-sample/README.md

 Support
 -------
-If you have any problems with the application please let me know and send me an email `kontakt[at]codeliner[dot]ws` or open a [GitHub issues](https://github.com/codeliner/php-ddd-cargo-sample/issues?state=open).
+If you have any problems with the application please let me know and send me an email `kontakt[at]codeliner[dot]ws` or open a [GitHub issue](https://github.com/codeliner/php-ddd-cargo-sample/issues?state=open).
 Same applies if you have a question or a feature wish.
-Maybe we've missed a concept that you hoped to find in our example.
+Maybe I've missed a concept that you hoped to find in the example.